cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Zhulodok, Void Gorger

-Equivalent cards to Zhulodok, Void Gorger (colorless, cares about casting colorless spells or Eldrazi, or gives cascade-like effects) include:
+Equivalent cards to Zhulodok, Void Gorger (colorless, Eldrazi, cares about casting big spells) are:

 Results: